dombroks/RickAndMorty/README.md

 ##
 A GIF image demonstrating the app's look (GIF's quality is not the best, but it is enough to get an idea of how the app looks):
 ![Rick and Morty GIF](https://raw.githubusercontent.com/dombroks/RickAndMorty/master/assets/rick_and_morty.gif)
+Note: The CI builds the app and uploads a debug APK.

 ## Some key features
 - Clean Architecture